 Please note that you need to be insured for medical costs throughout your entire stay in the Netherlands.
 We want to stress that being properly insured during your stay is of the utmost importance.
 For full information on the Dutch health care system and types of insurances, please refer to our website.

 Other practical matters

-There are more important matters to think about before you move to the Netherlands like: Registration at a Dutch municipality, opening a bank Dutch account, work permits for part time jobs, etc. All these subjects are described in detail on the Study in Holland website.
+There are more important matters to think about before you move to the Netherlands like: Registration at a Dutch municipality, opening a bank Dutch account, work permits for part time jobs, etc. All these subjects are described in detail on the Study in NL website.

-If you have any questions that are left unanswered, please feel free to get in touch: firstname.lastname@example.org.
+If you have any more questions, please feel free to get in touch with us: firstname.lastname@example.org.